 The Korea Foundation and the Scowcroft Institute invite applications for research grants on East Asia, including Korea.
 Research must include, but not be limited to, holdings of the George Bush Presidential Library.
 The grant program, formerly administered by the George Bush Presidential Library Foundation, is made possible through the support of the Korea Foundation.

-LOCATION: The George Bush Presidential Library and Museum is located on the campus of Texas A&M University in College Station, Texas.
-College Station is served by a number of airlines and is a two hour drive northwest of Houston and a three hour drive south of Dallas-Fort Worth.
+Location: The George Bush Presidential Library and Museum is located on the campus of Texas A&M University in College Station, Texas.
+Easterwood Airport in College Station is served by American Airlines and is a two-hour drive northwest of Houston and a three-hour drive south of Dallas-Fort Worth.

 How to Apply: Complete the Grant Application Form